-Dr. Peter Moley completed his undergraduate degree at Georgetown University and later attended Georgetown University Medical School.
-He completed his residency at Kessler Institute of Rehabilitation and followed it with a fellowship in Interventional Spine and Sports Medicine at Hospital for Special Surgery.
+Peter Moley, MD earned his undergraduate degree at Georgetown University and medical degree from Georgetown University Medical School.
+He completed his residency at Kessler Institute of Rehabilitation where he was the Academic Chief Resident.
+Following residency, he trained for an additional year in Interventional Spine and Sports Medicine at Hospital for Special Surgery.

-He specializes in the non-operative treatment of hips, low backs, and general joint injuries through the use of selective injections and advanced physical therapy programs, which he designs for his patients.
-He is board certified in both Physiatry and Sports Medicine.
+He specializes in the non-operative treatment of hips, low backs, and general joint injuries.
+His patient care starts with a thorough evaluation followed by an advanced physical therapy program, which he designs for his patients.
+He is board certified in both Sports Medicine and Physiatry.

-To better direct his injections, he performs fluoroscopic-guided and ultrasound guided injections of the spine, hip, and shoulder.
-With the accuracy of guidance he injects steroid, PRP, and viscosupplementation in the treatment of hip, spine, and other joint disorders.
+Some patients require injections in addition to physical therapy.
+To better direct his injections, he performs fluoroscopic-guided and ultrasound guided injections of the spine and joints.
+With the accuracy of guidance, he injects steroids, orthobiologics, and viscosupplementation in the treatment of joint, spine and tendon injuries.

 Functional Deficits in Athletes with a History of Low Back Pain: A Pilot Study.
 Arch Phys Med Rehabil.
 2002 Dec;83(12):1753-8.

 Functional Performance Deficits in Athletes with Previous Lower Extremity Injury.
 Clin J Sport Med.
 2002 Mar;12(2):73-8.

 For more publications, please see the PubMed listing.